List of Full House and Fuller House characters: Kimmy Gibbler

 Kimmy's only serious relationship is with Duane (who is introduced in season eight episode "Taking the Plunge"), a very air-headed boy who was only known to say "whatever".
 Ironically, he was shown to have a fondness for Shakespearean works as he passionately quoted a line from Shakespeare's 18th sonnet.
-In "Taking the Plunge," Kimmy decides to run off to Reno and elope with Duane after she was rejected by the colleges that she had applied to, and is afraid that D.J. will go off to school and forget her.
+In "Taking the Plunge", Kimmy decides to run off to Reno and elope with Duane after she was rejected by the colleges that she had applied to, and is afraid that D.J. will go off to school and forget her.
 When D.J., Jesse, and Danny arrive at the chapel to stop her from getting married too young, D.J. tells her that she will always be her best friend no matter what.
-In the two-part series finale "Michelle Rides Again," she tries to find D.J. a blind date for prom and ends up surprising her with her ex-boyfriend Steve instead.
+In the two-part series finale "Michelle Rides Again", she tries to find D.J. a blind date for prom and ends up surprising her with her ex-boyfriend Steve instead.

 Sometime after high school Kimmy married a race car driver named Fernando, and had a daughter named Ramona.
 In the Fuller House sequel series, she gets separated from Fernando, then she and Ramona move into the Tanner family home after D.J's husband died.
 She moved in to help her along with Stephanie.
 Kimmy starts a party planning business called Gibbler Style.
-Kimmy volunteers to be Stephanie and Jimmy's surrogate mother.
+Kimmy volunteers to be Stephanie and Jimmy's surrogate (as Stephanie was not able to get pregnant).
 At the end of season four, Kimmy gives birth to Stephanie and Jimmy's baby girl.
-Kimmy and Fernando get married in the series finale in a triple wedding with D.J. and Steve, Stephanie and Jimmy.
+Kimmy and Fernando get remarried in the series finale in a triple wedding with D.J. and Steve, Stephanie and Jimmy.